IntelPython/numba-dpex/docs/dppy/memory-management.rst

 Queue
 -----

-The queue is used in DPPY as an analogue of the stream in CUDA.
+The queue is used in SYCL as an analogue of the stream in CUDA.
 Below is an example of use for GPU:

 .. code-block:: python